psimm/website/content/blog/ai-assistants/index.markdown

 ### 2. Defining AWS infrastructure using Terraform

-Next, a colleague and me set up a database migration using AWS Database Migration Service (DMS) using Terraform.
+Next, a colleague and me set up a database migration using [AWS Database Migration Service](https://aws.amazon.com/dms/) (DMS), set up via [Terraform](https://www.terraform.io).
 I asked GPT-4 to generate the configuration, and then I asked it more detailed questions, such as how to convert data types.
 However, the model frequently hallucinated: it made up options that don't actually exist in AWS DMS.
 Overall, it was more confusing than helpful.

 Usefulness: 1/5